-Our advanced specialization Macro Practice: Communities, Organizations, Policy, and Advocacy prepares students for professional social work that integrates multiple levels of practice: individuals, families, communities, and societies through focusing on understanding and aligning with the priorities of individuals, families, organizations, and communities and helping shape responsive, socially just programs and policies.
+The advanced specialization for macro practice is titled "Communities, Organizations, Policy, and Advocacy" (COPA).
+COPA prepares students for professional social work that integrates multiple levels of practice by focusing on understanding and aligning with the priorities of individuals, organizations, and communities to create culturally responsive, asset- and strengths-based, socially just programs and policies.
 We use an intersectional lens, nurturing a holistic perspective that allows students to bridge micro and macro practice through deep analyses of power, positionality, and structural oppression.
-Our specialization stresses the critical analysis of current trends in relation to policy, advocacy, and activism.
-Along with innovative macro-practice focused field placements, our courses prepare students with the knowledge, skills, and values required to understand the social, political, and economic contexts of social work.
+This advanced specialization stresses the critical analysis of current trends in relationship to policy, advocacy, and activism.
+Along with innovative, macro-practice field placements, the advanced specialization courses prepare students with the knowledge, values, and skills required to understand the social, political, and economic context of social work.
+In addition, students are required to take 3 elective courses but may choose these courses autonomously.
+Elective courses are structured to bridge micro- and macro- levels of practice.
+While a given course, such as Organizational Behavior, may center a particular specialization (e.g., Communities, Organizations, Policy, and Advocacy), every effort is made to move across systems levels by addressing, for example, issues relating to individual wellbeing in the context of organizations.